Skip to content

 Each Prowler service requires a service client to use the service in the checks.

-The following is the <new_service_name>_client.py containing the initialization of the service's class we have just created so the service's checks can use them:
+The following is the <new_service_name>_client.py file, which contains the initialization of the freshly created service's class so that service checks can use it.
+This file is almost the same for all the services among the providers:

 from prowler.providers.common.provider import Provider